Principal Investigator

 Was: PhD Student

-Now: Faculty Member, University of Illinois Urbana-Champaign
+Now: Faculty Member, UC Davis

 Having given up her ambition to become a lounge singer, Evita is pursuing her alternate plan to integrate every research technique in biology.
 The mysteries that plague Eva include the neural mechanisms that underlie behavioral evolution and how environmental influences fit in to it all.